The treatment of an ingrown toenail can usually be carried out at home, although some patients will require more specialized care.

-In the majority of cases, ingrown toenails can be treated effectively in the home environment but in some circumstances they may require attention from a medical professional.
-In particular, patients should always be advised to seek medical attention if the skin has been pierced or there are signs of infection such as redness, inflammation or pus.
-Additionally, anyone who also has diabetes, peripheral nerve damage or poor blood circulation should seek medical advice immediately.
+In the majority of cases, ingrown toenails can be treated effectively in the home environment; however, some circumstances may require attention from a medical professional.
+In particular, patients should always be advised to seek medical attention if the skin has been pierced or there are signs of infection such as redness, inflammation, or pus.
+Additionally, anyone who also has diabetes, peripheral nerve damage, or poor blood circulation should seek medical advice immediately.

 The at-home treatment of an ingrown toenail usually involves soaking of the feet in warm water 3-4 times a day.
 Gently massage the inflamed skin and then push the softened skin away from the edge of the toenail with a piece of cotton or dental floss, soaked with antiseptic.